New Jersey Bus Accident Lawyers

 How much does it cost to hire a bus accident attorney?

 Mazie Slater works on a contingency fee basis, meaning you pay no attorney fees unless we successfully recover compensation for you.
-We offer free consultations to evaluate your case, and our firm advances all case expenses and only recovers them if we win your case.
+We offer free consultations to evaluate your case, and our firm advances all case expenses and only recovers them if we win.

 -